prentice78/home-assistant-radio/README.md

-# Home Assistant Config — Knob-Mat Media Controller
+# Home Assistant Radio Config — Knob-Mat Media Controller

 ## What this is